Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 Implicit in this table is the meaning of `A` and the meaning of `B`.
 To make this explicit, they denote something called a proposition.
 Semantically, propositions are these objects that can be either `T` or `F` (Sometimes read as *"true"* and *"false"* respectively). `T` and `F` don't appear anywhere when we discuss the syntax of propositional logic, they only appear when we ask something like "what does `A` mean?"

-We say that `A ∧ B ⊨ B ∧ A` because when we ask what `A ∧ B`, and `B ∧ A` means, any time `A ∧ B` is `T`, so is `B ∧ A` (More generally, we can understand `⊨` here as a relationship between specific rows and columns on a truth table).
-This is pretty easy in this case because we can exhaustively look at every possibility: All four of them!.
+We say that `A ∧ B ⊨ B ∧ A` because when we ask what `A ∧ B`, and `B ∧ A` means, in every instance where `A ∧ B` is `T`, `B ∧ A` is also `T` (More generally, we can understand `⊨` here as a relationship between specific rows and columns on a truth table).
+This is pretty easy in this case because we can exhaustively look at every possibility: All four of them!

 {%aside()%}
 Maybe you think the answer to a question like "what does `A` mean?" should be something like "A stands for 'grass is green'".
 In philosophy, it's common to pick linguistic propositions that we know the truth of instead of picking `T` or `F` directly.
 Really, what you're doing is picking a line from the table above.

-Or as another example, lets say `A` stands for *"I will never win the lottery"* and `B` stands for *"pigs can fly"*, you can think of picking a linguistic proposition that we don't know the truth of as either nonsense or as a way to look at two lines in the table above.
-This case is semantically interesting because `A ∧ B` is `F` regardless of how we interpret `A`.
+I suppose you may pick a proposition you don’t know the truth of.
+Lets say `A` stands for *"I will never win the lottery"* and `B` stands for *"pigs can fly"*; you can think of picking a linguistic proposition that we don't know the truth of as either nonsense or as a way to look at two lines in the table above.
+This case is semantically interesting because we know the truth of `B`, we can see that `A ∧ B` is `F` regardless of how we interpret `A`.

 This habit of matching propositional symbols with linguistic phrases is only done for historical reasons or to motivate learning.
 The underlying semantics is about `T` and `F` regardless of the linguistics you use as a stand-in.
+We'll look at what sort of objects propositions are a bit more below.
 {%end%}

-So it turns out that in propositional logic, you can always discover whether `A ⊨ B` by building a truth table.
-So we don't need a proof system, though a proof system is still nice as once your propositions get more complicated, the rows of these truth tables grow exponentially.
+So it turns out that in propositional logic specifically, you can always discover whether `A ⊨ B` by building a truth table.
+Building these tables quickly gets tiresome and other logics don’t can’t be exhaustively searched this way, so there’s another way to show this entailment.

-### Proofs using a Proof System
+### Entailment using a Proof System

 The second way you can prove that that `A ∧ B` entails `B ∧ A` in propositional logic is via its proof system.

 I'm not going to go over proof rules.
 I'm assuming that even if you've forgotten the specifics, you remember generally how they were used.
 Instead, I'll ask you to notice that we don't contend with `T` or `F` at all while using a proof system.
 This is because the end-game of a proof system is to cleverly pick rules that only let you assume something to denote `T` **or** to write something that must denote `T`.
-If you do this, you can magically know what your truth table looks like for every line where your assumptions are `T` (without ever writing the table out).
+If you somehow convincingly manage the feat of picking your rules this way, you can magically know what your truth table looks like for every relevant line.

 <table style="width: auto">
   <tr>